 Sitting here, trailing my fingers through the translucent water, I feel detached from the modern world.
-I can hear the voice of my Botswanan guide describing the surrounding as he deftly poles the mukuro through the winding reed passages and around the bushy tufts of grasses protruding from the wetlands of the Okavanga Delta.
+I can hear the voice of my Botswanan guide describing the surroundings as he deftly poles the mokoro through the winding reed passages and around the bushy tufts of grasses protruding from the wetlands of the Okavanga Delta.

 It is so quiet here that his soft nasal voice comes to me as a whisper on the light breeze.
 He tells of flowers, plants, birds, animals indigenous to the area and of the ebb and flow of the delta itself.
-He talks of his families tradition of hand carving mukuros, a type of dugout canoe, from a single log into its long, narrow, low-sided shape.
+He talks of his family tradition of hand carving mokoros, a type of dugout canoe, from a single log into its long, narrow, low-sided shape.

 I enter a warm inviting area.
 Candles are burning casting flickering shadows against the canvas walls.
 White netting has been lowered draping gracefully around the sides of my bed lying bunched on the teak floor.
 Rose petals adorn the pillow.
 The clean white sheets are calling me from within the confines of the turned back covers.
 Who thought you would ever find such luxury in the African back-country.
 CRACK!
 I jump; the sound is quite near.
 I grab my flashlight and shine it through a narrow opening and into the eye of a huge elephant not six feet away!